 The above plot shows a heart shaped diamond with 3 extra facets located at facet junctions.

-Many people often confuse “extra facets” to be inclusions since they are usually found on the clarity plot diagram.
+Many people often confuse “extra facets” to be inclusions because they are usually found in the clarity plot diagram.
 Technically speaking, an extra facet shouldn’t be labeled as an inclusion because it is a symmetry flaw instead of a clarity characteristic.

 Believe it or not, mistakes rarely occur during diamond cutting.
 Unlike the manufacturing processes of other trades where production errors are commonplace, cutting mishaps in the diamond industry are very rare.
 Instead, extra facets are usually added to specific locations by design and intentional purpose.

 I’m sure you are probably thinking: “Why on earth would the cutter deliberately introduce a symmetry flaw onto the diamond?
 Wouldn’t the stone be more valuable if it has a higher clarity/cut grade?”
 Well, I think you just answered your own question.